Computer Science

 CS4995Topics in Computing4 ch

-A selected area of computing with a unifying theme will be explored in depth at an advanced level.
-This course will be offered only occasionally, with the course topic determined by the instructor and the Faculty of Computer Science.
+Explore a selected area of computing at an advanced level.
+Offered occasionally, and the course topics will be determined by the instructor and the Faculty of Computer Science.

 Prerequisites: Normally, enrolment in the BCS or BScSwE program, at least 90 ch completed, and permission of the instructor.